Different credit report - same concept

 Need more information?

-Significantly, when you require capital to grow your business, whether today or down the road, your strong business credit will make it possible for you to access more options at better rates and better terms.
+Significantly, when you require capital to grow your business, whether today or down the road, your strong business credit will enable you to access more options at better rates and terms.

 Any questions, please don’t hesitate to contact us.
 We are happy to assist and we work with these every day.

-BorrowPartner provides small businesses with simple, flexible, and affordable access to capital, including small business loans, business lines of credit, and merchant advances all customized around your business needs.
+BorrowPartner provides small businesses with easy, flexible, and rapid access to capital via an expansive selection of business financing solutions, all customized to your business needs.